BaziForYou/esx_upgraded_duty/README.md

 ```

 ## Make off duty jobs
-- Just need to execute like this:
+- Just need to execute the command in your `cmd` like this:
 ```bash
 CreateOffDutyJob [jobname]
 CreateOffDutyJob ambulance